How to grow epiphyllum cacti

 All you need to know

 What are epiphyllum cacti?

 Epiphyllum are succulents from the tropical rainforests of Central and South America.
 They are epiphytes, which means they grow on other plants, rather than rooting into the ground.
 They often cling to the branches or trunks of trees, or nestle in bark crevices or the forks of branches.
-They don't take moisture or nutrients from their host tree, instead they absorb them from the damp environment and decomposing leaves that accumulate around them.
+They don't take moisture or

 As they naturally grow in warm, humid, shady forests, they need similar conditions when grown as houseplants.
 Unlike most cacti, they don't like full sun, and need humid air and regular watering.